MarkJelic/TEC-1G/GPIO/RTC/Readme.md

 - How about making an automation system for your home, turning on the Christmas lights at sunset?
 - Need the sprinklers to come on at a certain time?
 - Want to control your model train based on a strict timing schedule?
+- What about saving some settings in the battery-backed 31 bytes?

 These are just some of the reason you may want an Real Time Clock.
-For me, I want to finally be able to hang up my TEC-1G for the world to see how clever I am with a soldering iron and have it be useful and tell the time, that automatically adjusts for daylight savings. :)
+For me, I want to finally be able to hang up my TEC-1G for the world to see how clever I am with a soldering iron. :)
+Oh, and finally be able to answer the question I *always* get: "So what can it do?"<br>
+It can be a CLOCK!
+That's what is can do!
+Now stop picking on my hobby! ;)

 ![TEC-1G GPIO RTC](./TEC-1G_GPIO_RTC-Board.jpg)

+## Ho Do You Use It?
+The clever people at <b>TEC-1 Inc.</b> will soon release an API as part of MON3.
+This will allow you to set the current time, read the current time, save and read bytes out of the battery backed RAM.
+All this and more, <b>Coming Soon®...</b>